-Files that are attached to the forms must be in Adobe PDF unless otherwise specified in this announcement.
+Files that are attached to the forms must be PDF files unless otherwise specified in this FOA.
 Attached PDF files must be plain files consisting of text, numbers, and images without editable fields, signatures, passwords, redactions, or other advanced features available in some PDF-compatible software.
 Do not use PDF portfolios or binders.